Kipamojo/kipamojo.github.io/_posts/2018-09-24-Best-things-to-do-in-Seoul-Our-complete-Seoul-itinerary.markdown

 alt: "View over Seoul from Namsan Park"
 ---

-After the Olympics in Pyeongchang, we stayed in Seoul for a full week.
-We had a very good night, morning and afternoon rest (we were so exhausted) and headed out for some exploring.
+In the winter of 2018, we stayed in Seoul for one week.
+We had a few things planned that week in Seoul, including some unique things like attending an esports event.
+Read on to find out about the best things to do in Seoul!

 ## N Seoul Tower